-6. demonstrate the personal skills of cooperation, perseverance and responsibility appropriate for effective scientific investigation and problem solving;
+6. demonstrate the skills of collaboration, perseverance and responsibility appropriate for effective scientific investigation and problem solving;

 7. show awareness of the social, economic, technological, ethical and cultural implications of chemistry for the individual, society, the environment and the world.